woosal1337/blog/web-app/source/_posts/eval-evil.md

 25
 ```

-- what is even interesting is actually with `exec()` is that, it gives you
+- What is even interesting is actually with `exec()` is that, it gives you
-even superior permission
+even superior permission.

 ```python
 >>> exec("a = 5")